jagan-singh/Movie-Analysis-Mod1/README.md

 ## Introduction
 In this project we develop a dataset of 2312 movies.
-This data title, included budget, domestic_gross, worldwide_gross, rating, crew, genres etc. collected from several sources.
-We then analyzed it and prepared visualizations with Pandas, numpy, Matplotlib and seaborn.
+The data includes budget, domestic_gross, worldwide_gross, rating, principals, studio, genres and other information collected from several sources.
+We then prepared an analysis and visualizations with Pandas, numpy, Matplotlib and seaborn.

 Here is a link to [our presentation](https://docs.google.com/presentation/d/1GM80jBA_ng6gltuki6KBqi6Y7497tEwvciLKp3pmSAg/edit?usp=sharing):
 Below is the description of this project and our work.